aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/05-summary.md

 tags = ["tutorial", "cloud9", "ParallelCluster"]
 +++

-For users following along outside of re:Invent, in this part of the workshop you initiated the deployment of AWS ParallelCluster's API and the PCluster Manager user interface.
-For those who are attending re:Invent, the PCluster Manager API has been preinstalled for you.
+For users following along outside of the event, in this part of the workshop you initiated the deployment of AWS  the PCluster Manager user interface.
+For the event attendees, PCluster Manager has been preinstalled for you.